Continued from Mennonite confusion

 “Okay, so you know how you feel when you are around George, especially when he winks at you?”

-I felt the butterflies waking up in my stomach as she described how I felt when I was around George and said, “Ah… yes.”
+I felt the butterflies waking up in my stomach as she described how I felt when I was around George as I answered, “Ah… yes.”

 “I know because I have seen the way you blush when he does that.
 That is one way you know you are attracted to someone.
 The way I understand it, that is part of the way a person would know that they are gay -- when they feel like that toward someone of the same sex.”